beyg1/agents-sdk-mcp/README.md

 2. **Customize Resources**: Integrate with databases or APIs in `mcp_server.py`.
 3. **Create Prompts**: Define templates for your needs and add them to the server.
 4. **Test and Iterate**: Use the CLI or Postman to experiment, then build your own client.

-## Contributing and Learning

-This project is a starting point for exploring MCP and AI agents.
-Feel free to extend it by:
-- Adding more tools (e.g., file upload, search)
-- Implementing prompts for common tasks
-- Integrating with other APIs

-For questions or improvements, refer to the code comments and documentation in the source files.
-To set up your own MCP:
-1. Start with a simple server like `mcp_server.py`.
-2. Define primitives in code.
-3. Build a client to connect them.
-4. Test with a CLI or web interface.

----

 Happy coding!
 If you have any issues, check the console output for errors related to API keys or server connections.